If you currently own your own small business, you are probably acutely aware of how much money you need to stay afloat.

 But one of the benefits of a traditional loan from a bank or a credit union is the relationship aspect.
 You might not have a problem getting approved if you have an existing relationship with a bank already.

 Best Small Business Loans

-For the purpose of this guide, we profiled an array of direct lenders and peer-to-peer lenders that offer business loans online.
+For the purpose of this guide, we profiled an array of direct lenders and peer-to-peer lenders that offer small business loans online.

 We looked for business loans that offer low interest rates and fees, as well as ones with reasonable criteria to qualify.

 LendingClub allows consumers to borrow up to $30,000 to fund their small business, and you can get your money in as little as five business days.
 Repayment terms are available between 1 and 5 years, and these loans come with fixed monthly payments and no prepayment penalties.

 While your interest rate will depend on your creditworthiness and other factors, LendingClub business loans come with APRs as low as 5.99%.
 You can easily apply online and get multiple quotes in a matter of minutes.

 - Borrow up to $30,000 and repay for up to five years

 - Your APR may be as low as 5.99% depending on your creditworthiness